Azure/autorest.python/docs/generate/directives.md

 # <img align="center" src="../images/logo.png">  Python-Specific Directives

-If you want to see how to generally use a directive to change AutoRest behavior, check out the [main docs](https://github.com/Azure/autorest/tree/master/docs/generate/directives.md).
+If you want to see how to generally use a directive to change AutoRest behavior, check out the [main docs][main_docs].
 This section will go into the Python-specific directives.

 These directives all start out with this general skeleton of a directive: